Gold Stocks: All That Sparkles Is Gold?

-It's been a disturbing few years for hard-core Gold bugs as the precious metal declined from $1900 to a recent floor of $1200.
-It is commonly said the market will take as much money off the majority and what appeared to be a 'no-brainer' trade on the demise of the US economy, seems to have turned into a disaster for many investors.
+It’s been a disturbing few years for hard-core Gold bugs as the precious metal declined from $1900 to a recent floor of $1200 (note this article may no longer be up to date but it still contains valuable information).
+It is commonly said that the market will take as much money off the majority.
+What appeared to be a ‘no-brainer’ trade on the demise of the US economy, seems to have turned into a disaster for many investors.

 Source: Premium Data